 Year Ending June 30, Interest Principal

-2021 \$15,863 \$ 468,522

-2022 9,968 1,174,802

-2023 4,214 115,613
+2023 \$4,811 \$128,065

-2024 1,006 22,697
+2024 1,086 22,618

-2025 61 6,309
+2025 68 7,913

-\$31,112 \$1,787,943
+\$5,965 \$158,296

-E. LEASE ARRANGEMENTS
+F. LEASE ARRANGEMENTS

 The facilities used to provide educational services for the middle school campus are provided under a lease arrangement with a local church.
-The lease is for a ten-year period ending on June 30, 2023, and includes an option to extend for two additional five-year periods.
-The lease arrangement requires the School to pay a minimum rent based on square footage, plus additional rent for operating expenses, common areas, and their portion of property taxes.
+The lease is for a ten-year period ending on June 30, 2023 and includes an option to extend for two additional five-year periods.
+The School anticipates renewing for both of the two additional five-year periods.
+The interest rate on the lease is the School's incremental borrowing rate of 5.25%.
+The lease arrangement requires the School to pay a minimum rent based on square footage, plus additional amounts for operating expenses, common areas, and their portion of property taxes.
 In August 2017, the lease was amended to include additional space for expansion of the School.

 Beginning in July 2015, the School was also obligated under a lease agreement for three modular classrooms located at the middle school with monthly payments totaling \$1,125 for an initial three-year period.
 In April 2018, the School entered into an amended agreement for the three modular classrooms and added a fourth classroom to be used at the middle school campus.
 The agreement requires the School to make monthly payments totaling \$1,500 for a five-year period ending May 30, 2023.
+This lease is not renewable and the School will not acquire the equipment at the end of the five years.
+The interest rate on the lease is the School's incremental borrowing rate of 5.25%.

 In January 2017, the School entered into an agreement to lease certain property in South Nashville for the high school campus.
 The high school opened in August 2017, at which time the School began making lease payments.
 The base annual rent shall increase by one percent per year starting in the third year of the lease.
 The School also agreed to pay a \$100,000 developer's fee, which the School elected to finance as part of its lease payments.
 The fee will be paid in monthly installments equal to 1% of the lease payments, beginning in the third year of the lease until the fee is paid in full.
 The lease will expire in June 2027, at which time the School has the option to renew for two additional five-year periods.
 The agreement also includes an option to purchase the property at any time during the lease term at a price equal to the lessee's total project cost to improve the building less payments towards the development fee multiplied by 1.05.
+The interest rate on the lease is the School's incremental borrowing rate of 5.25%.
+Subsequent to June 30, 2022, the School exercised the purchase option in the lease and expects to close on the purchase of the building in January 2023.